Kevin Lloyd: Career

+The Bill

+Lloyd joined the cast of The Bill in 1988, and appeared in more than 400 episodes over the next decade.

 Lloyd was one of the most popular cast members of The Bill.
 In 1996, the show won the award for "Best TV Drama" at the National Television Awards and it was Lloyd who collected it on behalf of the cast and crew.
 Lloyd spoke of the similarities between himself and his character in the series, namely that he and Tosh were both short, scruffy and slightly overweight, and both had multiple children to support.
 He also drew on aspects of his late father’s personality and manner for his performance.

 He had been so popular on The Bill that on 26 February 1992, within four years of joining the show, he was selected as special guest for the TV guest show This Is Your Life.

 Death

-A chronic alcoholic, he played "Tosh" continuously from 1988 until he was sacked from The Bill on 27 April 1998 after turning up for filming too intoxicated to work.
-Shortly afterwards, he entered a clinic in Burton-on-Trent for medical supervision and a programme of alcohol detoxification, with the administration of (antabuse).
+A chronic alcoholic, he played "Tosh" until he was sacked from The Bill on 27 April 1998 after turning up for filming too intoxicated to work.
+Shortly afterwards, he entered a clinic in Burton upon Trent for medical supervision and a programme of alcohol detoxification, with the administration of antabuse.
 Whilst receiving treatment, he left the premises to consume alcohol.
 He returned to the clinic on 2 May 1998 in an intoxicated state, retired to bed, fell asleep, and died of asphyxia.
 His widow subsequently launched a legal action alleging negligence by the facility's medical staff, but lost the case in court.
-Lloyd died just one week after recording his final scenes for The Bill, and the character of Tosh was still appearing on-screen for more than a month after Lloyd's death.
+Lloyd died just one week after recording his final scenes for The Bill, and the character of Tosh was still appearing on-screen for more than a month following Lloyd's death.
 Tosh's final appearance was in the episode broadcast on 9 June 1998.
 Lloyd's funeral took place at St Alkmund's Church, Duffield; he was cremated following the church service.

+Lloyd was close friends with fellow The Bill cast member Mark Wingett, and his death was one of the factors behind the decision to make Wingett's character Jim Carver an alcoholic the following year.